coloradokim/deckset-presentations/zero-to-sre.md

 ---
-# Integrate your new hire into their team.
+# Integrate your new hire into their team.[^1]
 ![](./images/team.jpg)

+[^1]: Photo by #WOCinTech Chat.

-^ Introduce them to the team and get them scheduled for all team meetingss
+^ Introduce them to the team and get them scheduled for all team meetings

 ---

-## Communicate a timeline for contributing to your codebase or client work
+## Be explicit about your desired timeline for the junior SRE's first independent contribution.